-And day after day, the people started to care about one other.
+And day after day, the people started to care about one another.

-Mirrors were banned because no one wanted to see how they looked like.
+Mirrors were banned because no one wanted to see what they looked like.

 The leprosy patients painted houses, planted trees and constructed the only road that goes around the island.
 They created a new community and its own world, similar to the life they had before.